programmatordev/yet-another-php-validator/docs/03-rules_not-blank.md

 # NotBlank

-Validates that a value is not equal to a blank string, blank array, `false` or `null`.
+Validates that a value is not equal to an empty string, empty array, `false` or `null`.

 Check the [Blank](03-rules_blank.md) rule for the opposite validation.